 MCF-A AGM Minutes

-Please find the latest Military Christian Fellowship of Australia Annual General Meeting minutes here: 2019 AGM Minutes Final signed
+Please find the latest Military Christian Fellowship of Australia Annual General Meeting minutes here: 2021 AGM Minutes and 2020 AGM Minutes

 MCF is a predominately lay lead grass roots fellowship, with an administrator, national council and executive committee to oversight, assist, support and encourage small groups around Australia.